 NativeScript vs React Native

-Developers should learn NativeScript when they need to build cross-platform mobile apps that require native performance and access to device-specific features like camera, GPS, or sensors meets react native is widely used in the industry and worth learning.
+Developers should learn NativeScript when they need to build cross-platform mobile apps that require native performance and access to device-specific features like camera, GPS, or sensors meets use react native when you need to develop cross-platform mobile apps quickly with a single codebase, particularly for teams already skilled in react and javascript, as seen in startups like discord for their mobile clients.
 Here's our take.

 NativeScript